 - non-reentrant TPT

-- WS task common data area (screen handling part and transaction part) and local area
+- task common data area (screen handling part, transaction part and unused part)

+- WS local area

-- COBLIB area
+- COBLIB area (file I/O)

 - stack area

 The maximum size of working storage is also a system generation parameter.
 If a COBOL program demands a work area larger than this maximum, an error message will be written at load time (See Appendix C) and the program will not be loaded.